 Art Guard FAQs

-Q. What is the major difference between the MAP System and MAP sensors in a conventional control panel?
+Q. What is the major difference between the MAP System and MAP sensors programmed into a conventional control panel?

 Q. How secure is the MAP System?